Five Things I Learnt from the Three Peaks Challenge

 Finally we turn to rugged Snowdon and the Snowdonia National Park.
 Your morning drive through the quiet prettiness of the Lakes will keep your spirits high as you head toward the finish line.
 Arriving at Pen-y-Pass you’ll find yourself surrounded by expansive rock faces and rolling green hills, and the trek itself will give you phenomenal views of the local area, including a former copper mine.

 2) It’s difficult!

 Climbing 3 peaks in a row obviously requires some serious grit and determination, but as I went into the challenge, this is definitely something I’d somewhat overlooked.
 With other challenge events out there that take you to a much higher altitude, like Everest Base Camp and Kilimanjaro, it’s easy to feel like the considerably smaller mountains of the UK are going to be a doddle.
 But don’t forget that you’re actually climbing three mountains back to back, covering 25 miles and you’re climbing upwards of 3000m in total!
+Your also climbing the mountains at a rapid pace - and multiple descents can be tough on your poor knees!
 Training is crucial in making sure you not only complete the challenge, but also enjoy it.

 3) The weather is really going to vary…

 Well, it is the UK after all!
 Whilst all our trips depart during the summer, hopefully guaranteeing you some beautiful sunshine, mountains have a habit of rapidly changing weather.
 You can start off in sunny 25 degrees and by halfway the mist has begun to roll in and ice cold rain means you’re finding yourself decidedly soggy!
 Ben Nevis in particular can be pretty damp at the top - there’s a reason it translates from gaelic as ‘mountain with it’s head in the clouds’.